 Step-by-Step:

-- Insert your anchor and drive in the screw.
+- Insert anchor and screw in your fixture

 Option 4: Industrial-Strength Velcro or Hook-and-Loop Fasteners